carlosleonam/adianti_list_report/README.md

 Now, before update Composer ou download in appropriate folder (app/lib/sislib/src), reload your class and enjoy.

-... this is incomplete README.md, because it's only for me use.
-I'll try make better docs when I'll have time.
-Sorry!
+... this is an incomplete README.md, because it's only for me use.
+I'll try make better doc when I'll have time.
+Sorry for that, and my bad english too!
+Bye!

 <!--
 A few motivating and useful examples of how your product can be used.
 Spice this up with code blocks and potentially more screenshots.